aws-samples/faster-cryptography-in-java-with-aws/README.md

 from the container registry, running it using AWS Fargate, and making it available on the network through a load balancer.
 ```
+# Make sure you are still in the cdk directory
 cdk deploy fcj-svc --context "stage=$STAGE"
 ```